Viraaj-A/ecthr_prediction/README.md

 ## Search
 Implements semantic search with FAISS to provide contextualised results based on the query from the Issue Identifior.

+We selected FAISS as it has outperformed ElasticSearch and other search tools, see the academic work provided below for the relevant benchmarks.

 ## Planned Improvements
 The following improvements to the model are planned
 1. Increase the dataset from the Huggingface Publicly Available library, which contains errors, to the My-Rights.info database that contains 3x the amount of cases and has corrected for underling data errors.